wormhole-foundation/docs.wormhole.com/docs/reference/ecosystem/portal.md

 ## Creating xAssets

 xAssets always have an **origin chain**.
-This is where the token is initially minted via the standard of that chain (ERC-20, SPL, etc for tokens; ERC-721, Metaplex, etc for NFTs).
+This is where the token is initially minted in the token standards supported by the specific chain (ERC-20, SPL, etc for tokens; ERC-721, Metaplex, etc for NFTs).

 xAssets are all **fungible** with each other.
 This means the Wormhole-wrapped asset can be exchanged for the original asset or a wrapped asset from other chains.